Kristiansund Municipality: Geography

 The municipality borders Smøla Municipality and Aure Municipality to the northeast, Tingvoll Municipality to the east, Gjemnes Municipality to the south, and Averøy Municipality to the southwest.
 The small Grip archipelago is located in the northwestern part of the municipality.
 The municipality is surrounded by the Freifjorden and Kvernesfjorden with the open sea to the northwest.

-Kristiansund is built on four main islands, with many smaller islands.
+The town of Kristiansund is built on four main islands, with many smaller islands.
 The island of Nordlandet ("North Land", humorously nicknamed Marokko), is the second largest island and the site of the local airport, Kristiansund Airport, Kvernberget (IATA code: KSU).
-Kirkelandet, third in size is made up of two areas Kirkelandet and Gomalandet.
+Kirklandet, third in size is made up of two areas Kirkelandet and Gomalandet.
 In the local dialect, Kirkelandet (the "Church Land") is pronounced "Kirklandet", without the middle e.
 The smallest island is Innlandet ("Innermost Land"; humorously, "Tahiti").
 The largest island in the municipality is Frei which was part of the old Frei Municipality which was merged into Kristiansund on 1 January 2008.
 The highest point of the municipality is located on Frei island, Freikollen at a height of 629 m.

 The islands of Grip, located northwest of Kristiansund are also a part of the municipality.
 Grip Municipality was Norway's smallest municipality, and also one of the most remote until it merged with Kristiansund in 1964.
 Today the island of Grip holds status as a deserted fishing village, but in the summer season it is a popular tourist attraction due to the very special location and architecture.
 Grip Stave Church, the second smallest stave church of Norway (Undredal Stave Church is smaller), is also located at Grip.
 It is also where Grip Lighthouse is located.

-Kristiansund includes the town of Kristiansund which is one of the most densely populated cities of Norway, having what is arguably the country's most urban small city centre, due to the relatively small size of the islands on which it is built and the very constricted central harbour/town area of Kirkelandet.
+Kristiansund includes the town of Kristiansund which is one of the most densely populated cities of Norway, having what is arguably the country's most urban small city centre, due to the relatively small size of the islands on which it is built and the very constricted central harbor/town area of Kirkelandet.